andreasthoelke/dotfiles/.vim/notes/notes-commands-nav.md

 ### LC Warnings AND Errors
 leader ll   - open Loclist
+[L [l ]l    - go to first/prev/next error/warning (while in main win)
+              important: do exactly as in above and below line!! this goes through errors and warnings - but not a big problem changes update right away in the LocList win!
-[L [l ]l    - go to first/prev/next error/warning (while in main win) Go (in LLi) - jump to line (but stay in LocList) c-m/i       - next/prev in QFL p           - does not work! .. could set up a split?
+Go (in LLi) - jump to line (but stay in LocList) c-m/i       - next/prev in QFL p           - does not work! .. could set up a split?